Tracking Macros With Carb Manager (And Top 7 Macro Tracking Mistakes)

 • Kateberger1

-Kateberger1 a year ago
+Kateberger1 2 years ago

 Is it better to turn on the deduct calories burned from exercise before logging food feature or keep the total calories eaten and disregard exercise?